Northern Highlands

 Northern Highlands has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects that could impact this area.
-Notable ones include CopperString 2032, Mount Isa-Townsville Rail Corridor Upgrade, and Wongalee Wind Energy Project.
-The following list details those likely most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 22 projects that are expected to impact the area.
+Notable among these are the Mount Isa-Townsville Rail Corridor Upgrade, CopperString 2032, and the Wongalee Wind Energy Project.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.